rogerhu/compsci_guides/Number-of-Islands.md

 > **Plan** the solution with appropriate visualizations and pseudocode.

-    1. Create the initial parent array
-        - Number of entries: nrows * ncols
+    1. Take visited[m][m] boolean array and initialize all values to false
         - Set parent[i] = i for all elements
     2. For each element of the grid
-        - If this element is '1'
+        - Check boundary conditions.
+If this element is '1'
             a.
 If the left neighbor is '1', call union
             b.
 If the upper neighbor is '1', call union
     3. Return the number of islands (sets)